 Warriors in Motion Summer Programs

-The ASF joins together with the teaching pros at the Windham Country Club to offer a comprehensive golf instruction program for beginning and novice golfers.
-Participants will spend a lot of time at the driving range working on their swing, and will move to the practice green to develop their putting stroke.Golf 2 (June TBD 2017) NOTE: Novice Golf 1 is a prerequisite to Novice Golf 2.
-This course is a follow-up for Novice Golf I participants to work on the body, swing, and equipment system.
+The ASF joins together with the teaching pros at the Windham Country Club to offer a comprehensive golf instruction program.
+In addition to time on the course, participants will spend a lot of time at the driving range working on their swing, and the practice green to improve their putting stroke.Golf 2 (June 20-22, 2017) This course is a follow-up for Golf I participants to work on the body, swing, and equipment system.
 Our PGA professional will continue with swing assessment, work on mechanics, and develop game tactics.
 Players will be treated to 18 to 27 holes of golf on local golf courses.
-Novice Golf 3 (September TBD 2017)
+Golf 3 (September 12-14, 2017)

 This course helps develop mountain biking skills to venture on the trail.
 This course covers bicycle safety checks, fixing a flat, on-bike skills, and crash avoidance techniques.
 Windham has a variety of trails so that newer mountain bikers can progress from flatter trails, to introduction to hillier trails and single track to full on downhill mountain biking.
-Participants in the Mountain Bike 1 will combine with Cycling I participants for post-ride lectures on bike maintenance skills, nutrition, and fitness.Mountain Bike 2 (August TBD 2017) Participants must have attended Mountain Bike 1 or have mountain biking experience.
+Participants in the Mountain Bike 1 will combine with Cycling I participants for post-ride lectures on bike maintenance skills, nutrition, and fitness.Mountain Bike 2 (August 15-17, 2017) Participants must have attended Mountain Bike 1 or have mountain biking experience.
 Continue to improve your mountain biking skills on a variety of terrain in the Windham area.
 There will be opportunities to explore single track, uphill and downhill lift served ski area terrain as well as some old carriage roads.
 There will be indoor sessions on bike maintenance and repair as well as discussions of nutrition and fitness.
-CLICK HERE to see photos from 2016 Warrior in Motion cycling events

 Prerequisite- must be able to swim a minimum of 25 yards independently, to remain afloat in the water without the aid of a PFD, and be comfortable in the water with or without a PFD.
 Additionally; participants must have taken Introduction to Kayaking and Canoeing or a similar course.
 This course teaches students more advanced skills and techniques of kayaking and canoeing.
 Safety instruction is emphasized.
 Participants will practice a variety of different strokes to refine their ability to maneuver the boats.
 The course will include continued practice of self rescue and group rescue methods.
 The group will explore different bodies of water in the Catskills including the Hudson River (as conditions allow).
-Students will spend time in more advanced boats and learn how to adapt their skills to different crafts in a variety of conditions.CLICK HERE to see photos from Warriors in Motion paddling events
+Students will spend time in more advanced boats and learn how to adapt their skills to different crafts in a variety of conditions.Para-Paddle Camp (June 20-23, 2017) Learn three Paralympic sports in one camp: Para-canoe, Para-kayak and Para-rowing.
+If you have a competitive streak and are Paralympic eligible, then this could be your first step towards Paralympic competition.
+During this camp you will work with high level coaches in all three sports.
+Participants with physical disabilities and/or with kayak and canoe experience will get priority.
+CLICK HERE to see photos from Warriors in Motion paddling events